Disney Cruise Line extending departure cancellations through June 7

 Travel agent commission is protected on the original sailing canceled by Disney Cruise Line.

-Travel advisors can put reservations on hold by applying them as a payment option when booking a new reservation at DisneyTravelAgents.com.
+Travel advisers can put reservations on hold by applying them as a payment option when booking a new reservation at DisneyTravelAgents.com.

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS

-As reported, Disney canceled departures of the Disney Dream and Disney Fantasy through May 17, 2020.
+As previously reported, Disney canceled departures of the Disney Dream and Disney Fantasy through May 17.

 CLICK HERE TO SIGN UP FOR OUR LIFESTYLE NEWSLETTER